Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - invalid argument: gold labels that do not contain keyword of 'ARG'
 - valid argument: gold labels that contain keyword of 'ARG'

-#### 1.2. train the SVM model with all extract features from the training data, and evaluate it on test data.
+#### 1.2. train the Logistic Regression classifier with all extract features from the training data, and evaluate it on test data.
 The evaluation result is visible in evaluation_results.ipynb

 ### 2. Argument classification
-#### 2.1. extract instances that have a “valid argument” label in training set, replace the binary labels with the original gold labels for argument classification and save as corresponding conll files in the data directory:
+#### 2.1. extract training instances that have a “valid argument” label in training set, replace the binary labels with the original gold labels for argument classification and save as corresponding conll files in the data directory:
 - data/argument classification/train.conll

-#### 2.2. extract instances that have been predicted as a “valid argument” label in test set, replace the binary labels with the original gold labels for argument classification and save as corresponding conll files in the data directory:
+#### 2.2. extract test instances that have been predicted as a “valid argument” label in test set, replace the binary labels with the original gold labels for argument classification and save as corresponding conll files in the data directory:
 - data/argument classification/test.conll

 #### 2.3. extract features and labels from the corresponding conll files for argument classification.
 There are 6 features selected to carry out the argument identification task: